-- a.
-The following criteria for recreational equipment shall apply to all applicable zoning districts: - (1.)
-Only one (1) recreational equipment unit shall be allowed per lot. - (2.)
-Recreational equipment shall maintain minimum building setbacks as required by Ordinance for the applicable zoning district. - (3.)
+- (3.)
 Recreational equipment shall comply with the sanitation standards set forth in this Ordinance. - (4.)
 Recreational equipment shall display and maintain the current year and class of vehicle license in accordance with State regulations. - (5.)
 All tires necessary for safe highway transport must remain mounted and inflated at all times. - b.
 Section V. F.1. does not apply to this subsection regarding recreational equipment and all provisions in this subsection are in full force and effect thirty (30) days from the date of the adoption of this Ordinance by the Alexandria Town Board of Supervisors.

-L. ADDITIONAL PROVISIONS WITHIN THE SHORELAND DISTRICT (RS and CS^{68}).
+L. ADDITIONAL PROVISIONS WITHIN THE SHORELAND DISTRICT (RS and $CS^{\underline{68}}$).